pulumi/docs/content/tutorials/pulumi-fundamentals/configure-and-provision/index.md

 {{% /choosable %}}

-All these configuration values are set as required, meaning if you forget to set them with `pulumi config set`, then `pulumi up` will report an error.
+Note that all of these settings are marked _required_.
+If you attempted to run `pulumi up` before setting them with `pulumi config set`, Pulumi would detect the missing values and the deployment would fail.

 {{% choosable language typescript %}}

-We also need to create `Container` resources for the frontend and Mongo containers.
-Put the `mongoContainer` declaration just before the `backendContainer` one, and the `frontendContainer` declaration after the `backendContainer` declaration.
+Now you'll create `Container` resources for the frontend and Mongo containers.
+Put the `mongoContainer` declaration just before `backendContainer`, and the `frontendContainer` declaration after `backendContainer`.
 Here's the code for the Mongo container:

 {{% /choosable %}}

 {{% choosable language python %}}

-We also need to create `Container` resources for the frontend and Mongo containers.
-Put the `mongo_container` declaration just before the `backend_container` one, and the `frontend_container` declaration after `backend_container`.
+Now you'll create `Container` resources for the frontend and Mongo containers.
+Put the `mongo_container` declaration just before `backend_container`, and the
+`frontend_container` declaration after `backend_container`.
 Here's the code for the Mongo container:

 {{% /choosable %}}

 {{% choosable language go %}}

-We also need to create `Container` resources for the frontend and Mongo containers.
-Put the `mongoContainer` declaration just before the declaration for the backend container and declaration for the frontend container just after the declaration for the backend container.
+Now you'll create `Container` resources for the frontend and Mongo containers.
+Put the `mongoContainer` declaration just before the backend container, and the frontend container declaration after the backend container.
 Here's the code for the Mongo container:

 {{% /choosable %}}

 {{% choosable language java %}}

-We also need to create `Container` resources for the frontend and Mongo containers.
-Put the `mongoContainer` declaration just before the `backendContainer` one, and the `frontendContainer` declaration after the declaration for `backendContainer`.
+Now you'll create `Container` resources for the frontend and Mongo containers.
+Put the `mongoContainer` declaration just before `backendContainer`, and the `frontendContainer` declaration after `backendContainer`.
 Here's the code for the Mongo container:

 {{% /choosable %}}

 {{% choosable language yaml %}}

-We also need to create `Container` resources for the frontend and Mongo containers.
-Put the `mongo-container` declaration just before the `backend-container` one, and the `frontend-container` declaration after the `backend-container` declaration.
+Now you'll create `Container` resources for the frontend and Mongo containers.
+Put the `mongo-container` declaration just before `backend-container`, and the `frontend-container` declaration after `backend-container`.
 Here's the code for the Mongo container:

 {{% /choosable %}}